-Although rarely clinicians request imaging for further investigation of this lesions, both CT and MRI would demonstrate invariable continuation of these lesions with intraconal fat.
+Although rarely clinicians request imaging for further investigation of these lesions, both CT and MRI would demonstrate invariable continuation of these lesions with intraconal fat.

-Usually, reassurance would be enough if there is no visual problems and no cosmetic concern exist.
+Usually, reassurance would be enough if there are no visual problems and no cosmetic concern exist.

 Sometimes differentiation of subconjunctival fat prolapse from other entities is difficult clinically and because treatment and outcome are quite different radiological and ultimately histopathological confirmation is required for final diagnosis: